-One of the most visible forms of public expression in the last few years has been public protest by groups such as Fridays for Future,24 Extinction Rebellion, 25 Black Lives Matter 26 and Culture Declares Emergency.
-27 People have taken to the streets to show their anger at the failings of governments over climate change, racism, inequalities and ecological disaster.
-Young people 28 have responded particularly strongly to the call to protest with vibrant and effective homemade signs, 29 art as protest and imaginative ways 30 of getting the attention of the adult world.
+One of the most visible forms of public expression in the last few years has been public protest by groups such as Fridays for Future,24 Extinction Rebellion,25 Black Lives Matter26 and Culture Declares Emergency.27 People have taken to the streets to show their anger at the failings of governments over climate change, racism, inequalities and ecological disaster.
+Young people28 have responded particularly strongly to the call to protest with vibrant and effective homemade signs,29 art as protest and imaginative ways30 of getting the attention of the adult world.
 Making a homemade sign has become cool again, and the use of visual expression to draw attention to social issues has become mainstream.
-Extinction Rebellion31 in particular is known for its use of cleverly designed artwork 32 made specifically for letting loose into the public arena.
+Extinction Rebellion31 in particular is known for its use of cleverly designed artwork32 made specifically for letting loose into the public arena.
 Protesters are encouraged to adapt and share, bringing their own expression to the combined effort.
-As a result, its flags and banners have flourished into an impressive body of work, including vast silk flags 33 co-created under artist Otavio Avancini and giant pink structures 34 that also act as road-blockers.
+As a result, its flags and banners have flourished into an impressive body of work, including vast silk flags 33 co-created under artist Otavio Avancini and giant pink structures34 that also act as road-blockers.
+Lessons from Lockdo - Cutting 36 Cutting Overconsumpti DON'TEGO BREAKING Craftivism35 has also stimulated a rebirth in the once popular idea of embroidery messaging, hand-stitched banners and quilts with embedded meaning.
+A recent exhibition of quilters36 co-creating work on the theme of the UK's National Health Service (NHS) brought radical ideas into local churches and community centres using traditional craft.
+Stitches for Survival37 made 1.5km of handmade stitched work to display at the COP 26 in Glasgow as a reminder of the 1.5 degrees of warming we are trying to stay within, with the final work displayed in a public park.
 The pandemic has helped us to view our public spaces differently - perhaps less as places to simply shop, or walk through on the way to somewhere else, and more as destinations in themselves.
 Places where we meet friends and family, enjoy nature and the outdoors, watch and participate in music, theatre, art, dance, and perhaps join others in giving expression to our beliefs.
 As tech encourages us to stay at home and have everything our hearts desire delivered by a drone, the real world offers diversity, difference, sensations, experience as yet unparalleled by virtual reality.
 It's time now to get out there and participate.
 WAKING-UP TO ADVERTS PROMOTING POLLUTING LIFESTYLES